-In this course, you will learn about the rules that apply to your employees, tools to help you follow these rules, and resources for if you have questions.
+In this course, you will learn about Civil Service and Labor Relations rules applicable to your employees.
+You will be provided with tools to help you follow these rules, and resources to help answer questions you may have.

 These courses are required for any state employee performing contract management or procurement duties per RCW 39.26.110.

 This training is intended for potentially displaced classified employees who want to form an Employee Business Unit (EBU).
 This training will walk you through the general bidding process and bid preparation.
 This course is housed on the OFM website.

 The content for this eLearning course is divided into two modules.
 It is recommended that you complete both modules in order.

 Module #1 – Recruitment: This module provides you with the information and tools to develop a hiring process plan, review relevant rules, and complete/update a position description.
 It explains how to work in partnership with HR to create a recruitment plan and timeline.
 This module also reviews how to market the position and build your list of candidates.
 You will be reminded throughout this module to practice confidentiality throughout the recruitment processes.
 This module will also provide you with resources you can use throughout the module and thereafter.

 Module #2 – Interviewing: This module will provide you with information and tools to build interview questions, select panel members, perform interviews, and offer the position to the candidate.
 It also provides you with information related to onboarding and retention.
 You will be reminded throughout this module to always practice confidentiality during the interviewing process.
 This module will also provide you with resources you can use throughout this module and thereafter.

 It is important that you know how to process your employees’ leave correctly, ensure they are paid accurately, and determine if your employees are eligible for overtime pay.
 This course will provide you with the information and tools to help you make these decisions in compliance with federal and state regulations.